 Exhaust air from bathrooms and toilet rooms shall not be recirculated within a residence or to another dwelling unit and shall be exhausted directly to the outdoors.
 Exhaust air from bathrooms and toilet rooms shall not discharge into an attic, crawl space or other areas inside the building.

 The whole-house ventilation system shall consist of one or more supply or exhaust fans, or a combination of such, and associated ducts and controls.
 Local exhaust or supply fans are permitted to serve as such a system.
-Outdoor air ducts connected to the return side of an air handler shall be considered to provide supply ventilation.
+Outdoor air ducts connected to the return side of an air handler shall be considered as providing supply ventilation.

 The whole-house mechanical ventilation system shall be provided with controls that enable manual override.